Jale1234/swaglabssmoketestautomatition/README.md

 [Site for VSC download](https://code.visualstudio.com/download)

 ## 3. Open folder in VSC
+Put all these files in one folder and open it in VSC
 ## 4. Start project in cypress

 Open terminal in VSC and use command: npx cypress open